deors/deors-demos-microservices-docs/README.md

     git remote add origin https://github.com/deors/deors.demos.microservices.configstore.git
     git push origin master

-### 1.2) set up the configuration server
+### 1.2) set up the configuration service

-the configuration server is the microservice that will provide every other microservice in the system with the configuration settings they need at boot time
+the configuration service, powered by Spring Cloud Config Server, is the microservice that will provide every other microservice in the system with the configuration settings they need at boot time

 go to https://start.spring.io/